Local post: Private local posts

 Many countries have had private local posts at one time or another.
 Usually these operated with the acquiescence of the government, and at other time in competition.
 Types of local posts included intra-city systems, transcontinental delivery (such as the Pony Express), and riverboat routes.
 Many of these existed for only short periods, and little is known of their operations.
 Some of their stamps are among the great rarities of philately.

 In 1865 the local post distribution company Liannos et Cie was established in Constantinople to distribute mail arriving in the city which was not addressed in Arabic as the staff of the Ottoman Postal Service were unable to read the Latin alphabet.
 The stamps were printed by Perkins Bacon from plates that are now held in the museum of the Royal Philatelic Society London.
 In 1866 a second service was set up on behalf of the Egyptian post office operating in the city to solve the same problem.
 Both services were short lived.

+In 1895, W. Frese & Co. of San Francisco, acting as an agent of the Oceanic Phosphate Company, issued a series of postage stamps for mail carried between California at the company's guano mining operations on Clipperton Island, which ended in 1898.

+In 2012, Penny Farthing Post in Bude, Cornwall, England, operated a mail service for Bude, Stratton, and Poughill delivering post on a penny farthing bicycle for 25 pence.
+Graham Eccles printed his own stamps and set up the service in response to the Royal Mail raising postage stamp prices to 60 pence.
+Closed June 2012, due to excessive volumes of post.